Guuri11/swish/README.md

 Swish is a basketball scoreboard platform that allows users to manage Games, Players, Users, and Teams.
 The backend of the platform is built using Spring Boot and provides a REST API with CRUD operations for each of the resources.
+DDD & Hexagonal Arch.

 ## Features